 '''

 'maude_CCASFLAGS'

 'maude_CFLAGS'

 'maude_CPPFLAGS'

 'maude_CXXFLAGS'

 'maude_FFLAGS'

 'maude_GCJFLAGS'

 'maude_LFLAGS'

 'maude_DBJCFLAGS'

 'maude_RFLAGS'

+'maude_YFLAGS'

 '''

-'maude_YFLAGS'

 Automake allows you to set compilation flags on a per-program (or per-library) basis.
 A single source file can be included in several programs, and it will potentially be compiled with different flags for each program.
 This works for any language directly supported by Automake.
-The flags are 'CCASFLAGS', 'CFLAGS', 'CPPFLAGS', 'CXXFLAGS', 'FFLAGS', 'GCJFLAGS', 'LFLAGS', 'OBJCFLAGS', 'RFLAGS', and 'YFLAGS'.
+These per-target compilation flags are 'CCASFLAGS', 'CFLAGS', 'CPPFLAGS', 'CXXFLAGS', 'FFLAGS', 'GCJFLAGS', 'LFLAGS', 'OBJCFLAGS', 'RFLAGS', and 'YFLAGS'.

-When using a per-program compilation flag, Automake will choose a different name for the intermediate object files.
+When using a per-target compilation flag, Automake will choose a different name for the intermediate object files.
 Ordinarily a file like sample.c will be compiled to produce sample.o.
 However, if the program's 'CFLAGS' variable is set, then the object file will be named, for instance, maude-sample.o.
+(See also Section 26.5 [renamed objects], page 71.)

-In compilations with per-program flags, the ordinary 'AM' form of the flags variable is not automatically included in the compilation (however, the user form of the variable is included).
+In compilations with per-target flags, the ordinary 'AM' form of the flags variable is not automatically included in the compilation (however, the user form of the variable is included).
 So for instance, if you want the hypothetical maude compilations to also use the value of 'AM_CFLAGS', you would need to write: